VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 instrumentation makes the next restart decisive.
 Then item 3, which is the one that might reproduce the entire symptom locally today.
 Item 4 whenever.

+## RESOLVED: what the fixes are (2026-08-27)

+Experiment has replaced the guesswork.
+Three mechanisms are confirmed and separated - see "Three mechanisms, separated by experiment" in `prod-validation-260827.md` for the evidence, including a mid-freeze goroutine dump and a 16-minute live production sample.
+The fixes follow from them.

+### Fix A - stop the add path monopolising bolt's write lock

+**Evidence:** interleaving one `storeNewJobs` per archive takes throughput from **357/s to 150/s** and p50 latency from 897 ms to 2,497 ms, hitting `add` and `jarchive` equally, independent of freelist slack.
+The fold line reads `meanLock=1.421s maxLock=3.9s`: the archive writer spends most of each transaction *waiting for the write lock*, held by the add path's `bolt.Batch`.

+**Why it matters most:** it is the largest measured effect, it reproduces on demand, it is filesystem-independent, and it matches the real workload (dedup jobs complete fast and each adds compress jobs).

+**Shape:** the add path costs 3-6 write transactions per request (`storeLimitGroups`, plus 2-5 concurrent `bolt.Batch` goroutines from `storeNewJobData`), and the archive writer's plain `Update` cannot join a Batch.
+Either route adds through the *same* coalescing writer the archives use, so both share one transaction stream rather than fighting for the lock, or cut the add path's transaction count.
+The first is more attractive because the machinery already exists and is proven (`archiveWriter`, `f7e36bc`).

+**Care needed:** `add` must remain durable before its reply, exactly as archive is.
+Sharing a writer must not turn one caller's bad record into everyone's failure - the existing per-waiter error reply is the model.

+### Fix B - stop the backup copy's I/O disrupting the manager

+**Evidence:** production today shows ~10 slow `jarchive`s of 17-27 s per 16
+minutes, about one per backup copy cycle, with 12 full 8.99 GB copies at a 35% duty cycle and the DB not growing at all - so this is copy I/O, not remap.

+**This is the long-recorded "Part C copy-I/O relief", and it is already prototyped:** incrementally fsyncing the copy every ~32 MB took a 10 GB DB's freeze from **15.8 s to 0.7 s**, size-independent.
+It is the smallest, most bounded, most immediately valuable piece of work here.

+### Fix C - stop a growing file freezing behind the copy's read transaction

+**Evidence:** confirmed by A/B on freelist slack alone (same DB compacted vs as-is) and by goroutine dump - a writer blocked in `bbolt.(*DB).mmap` -> `db.mmaplock.Lock()` beneath `archiveTx`, while the backup's `Tx.WriteTo` holds `mmaplock.RLock()` for the whole copy. **The freeze lasts the copy's remaining time**, so it scales with DB size over copy bandwidth: ~6 s in the harness, ~40 s at production's current copy speed, and worse under load.

+**Currently dormant in production, and predicted to return:** free pages fell from 271,809 to 111,133 in 80 minutes with the file size static.
+0.46 GB of slack remains before writes must grow the file again.

+**Shape options, needing evaluation rather than a choice made here:** grow the mmap ahead of need *outside* copy windows; size `InitialMmapSize` so remaps are rare; or take the backup from something other than a long-lived bolt read transaction.
+Note the copy cannot simply be chunked into several short read transactions - a bolt backup needs one consistent snapshot.

+**A coupling that must be designed for:** an open read transaction pins every page freed during it, so the copy starves the freelist and thereby *causes* the growth that triggers the remap.
+Fix B shortens the copy and therefore shrinks fix C's exposure; **fix A raises throughput and therefore grows the file faster, which increases it.** A without C could make C fire more often.

+### Recommended process

+- **Fix B via `/bugfix` now.** Prototyped, bounded, addresses production's current pain, and independently valuable whatever else happens.
+- **Fixes A and C via `/spec-writer`, together.** They are coupled through the freelist (above), both touch the DB write path where durability and backup consistency are at stake, and A's benefit changes C's exposure.
+The dep-granularity delivery is the precedent for how much that coupling costs if it is discovered mid-implementation rather than designed.

 ## The problem, stated precisely

 Production completes **~14 jobs/s** however many runners are pointed at it.
 At